 Reed then asked Kelley directly if he would waive this privilege "and tell these fine people in the audience [statement obscured by crowd noise] ... they want to know from you, Mr. President: What is the reason you rejected their petitions?"

 Kelley was getting annoyed.
 The crowd, boiling over with accumulated boredom and anger, began to chant "We want to know!"
 Kelley then advised Reed that he was not on trial.
 "This is miscellaneous," he said.

 "SHAME!!!
 SHAME!!!
 SHAME!!!!"
-The chants from the crowd rose in volume and violence, and the meeting was thus adjourned.
+The chants from the crowd rose in volume, and the meeting was thus adjourned.
 The referendum coalition and their allies screamed at Kelley as the council members and the Mayor's administration gathered their things and processed out.

 Kelley said he was not on trial — and he told Scene Tuesday that he'd be surprised if the opposition leadership hadn't anticipated a legal challenge from the city.
 "This isn't on me," he said — but the impression one can't help receiving was that he was, and that he is.
 He is perceived, despite assertions to the contrary, as the lone author of this latest obstruction of citizen action.